-Top Rated Medical Malpractice Lawyers Los Angeles
+Top Rated Medical Malpractice Attorney Los Angeles

 Malpractice often results in severe injuries that can leave a patient debilitated for life.
 It is also one of the leading causes of wrongful death in California.
 If you or a loved one is the victim of malpractice, you should contact a medical malpractice attorney as soon as possible.
 At The Trial Law Offices of Bradley I. Kramer, M.D., Esq., our experienced principal attorney is a Los Angeles, California licensed physician and surgeon and is exceptionally qualified to handle your case.

-We will aggressively fight to protect your rights and help you secure the compensation that you deserve.
+Our law firm will aggressively fight to protect your rights and help you secure the compensation that you deserve.
 The care provider may be liable and owe you damages which may include medical costs (and future medical expenses), pain and suffering, mental anguish, rehabilitation, lost wages, and other associated costs.

 Types of Medical Malpractice Cases